How to regain your smell and taste after Covid-19

 The “precise cause” of sensory loss related to the coronavirus is not known, said Sky News, but experts believe it is connected to “damage to infected cells in a part of the nose called the olfactory epithelium”.
 Cells in this area of the nasal cavity protect olfactory neurons that enable humans to smell.

-A study published in the Nature Genetics journal this week suggests that genetics play a key role in determining whether a person loses or experiences a change in their sense of smell and taste after being infected with Covid-19.
+A study published in the Nature Genetics journal in January suggested that genetics plays a key role in determining whether a person loses or experiences a change in their sense of smell and taste after being infected with Covid-19.

 The analysis of DNA data on nearly 70,000 adults in the UK and the US with Covid found that those with “certain genetic tweaks” on a chromosome near two olfactory genes, called UGT2A1 and UGT2A24, were 11% more likely to lose the ability to smell or taste than people without the changes, explained Science News.